samridh-dev/votess/joss/paper.md

 is an interesting problem due to its applications in biology, data science, geography, and physics.
-A few notable examples exist in computational cosmology—initially pioneered by van de Weygaert in the analysis of matter distribution [@weygeart], further developed through Optimal Transport theory for early-universe reconstruction [@opticaltransport], and also in observational data analysis and numerical simulations of cosmic structure formation [@Springel2010].
+A few notable examples exist in computational cosmology—initially pioneered by van de Weygaert in the analysis of matter distribution [@weygaert], further developed through Optimal Transport theory for early-universe reconstruction [@opticaltransport], and also in observational data analysis and numerical simulations of cosmic structure formation [@Springel2010].